 ShareHouse Services Overview:

 Currently, we offer our services to those in need within our local Fairfax and Loudoun Counties.
 Clients will be provided vouchers to use our bi-monthly services and select the clothing and shoes they need for their families.
-Vouchers are distributed through our local partners and churches.
+Vouchers are distributed through our local partners, churches and parent liaison within all schools.
 At this time ShareHouse is only serving Loudoun and Fairfax County residents that currently receive other benefits from other organizations.
+Don’t receive benefits from other organizations in these counties, please contact us at email@example.com for more information.
+We’re here to help those in need within our local community!